orppst/guide/docs/Observer/Justifications/index.md

 0.5 for the single figure cases, and is an even division of the total text-width for the multiple figure cases.
 If supplied, the width parameter for the multiple figure cases applies to each of the images in the figure, rather than the whole figure itself.
+The astute among you will have deduced then that the product of the width value with the number of figures must not exceed one, else the figures will overflow the text.

 The **filename** parameter(s) should match the name of the image file(s) that you wish to insert.
 You may exclude the dot extension part of the filename, just remember that the filename